alsyundawy/dns-blocklists/README.md

 - *Use [Pro](#pro) if an admin is available who could unblock something if necessary.
 My personal recommendation for almost problem-free adblocking.*
 - *Use [Pro++](#proplus) if you are an experienced user, know what you are doing and privacy is important to you.
 This is an aggressive list and you may need to unblock things more often.*
 - *Use [Ultimate](#ultimate) if Pro++ is not enough for you.*
-- *Use [Ultimate](#ultimate) with [1Hosts Pro*](https://github.com/badmojr/1Hosts#1hosts-pro) if Ultimate alone is not enough.
+- *Use [Ultimate](#ultimate) with [1Hosts Pro](https://github.com/badmojr/1Hosts#1hosts-pro) if Ultimate alone is not enough.
 You will have to unblock a lot yourself.*

-> [!NOTE]
+> [!IMPORTANT]
-> *\* The [1Hosts](https://github.com/badmojr/1Hosts) lists are currently only maintained irregularly, see also: [Competing Demands Causing Maintenance Slowdown](https://github.com/badmojr/1Hosts/issues/1307)*

-*:bulb: Another recommendation is to combine the main lists with the [Threat Intelligence Feeds](https://github.com/hagezi/dns-blocklists#tif) list if possible.
+> *Another recommendation is to combine the main lists with the [Threat Intelligence Feeds](https://github.com/hagezi/dns-blocklists#tif) list if possible.
 For Adblockers that have problems with the size of the full TIF list, there is a smaller [medium](https://github.com/hagezi/dns-blocklists#tifmedium) version.
 If you use AdGuard Home or AdGuard DNS, I also recommend using the [Dandelion Sprout's Anti-Malware List](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/Alternate%20versions%20Anti-Malware%20List/AntiMalwareAdGuardHome.txt).
 There is also an [IPv4 list](https://github.com/hagezi/dns-blocklists#tifips) that can be used in addition to the TIF or TIF medium list.*

-> [!NOTE]
+> [!TIP]
 > ***NextDNS users:*** *The TIF is not available in NextDNS, the security features should be used instead.
 Furthermore, I recommend that NextDNS users also use the [OISD](https://oisd.nl/) list, which also contains some TIF sources that are not covered by the security features.*

 ***Further additional options to the main lists depending on the use case are:***